raspberrypilearning/code-a-carol/en/step_4.md

 ```

 Here is the melody you will need, and don't worry if you can't read music, as we have labelled each note.
 C4 means the note C in octave 4, which is how Sonic Pi refers to notes.
+If you can read music, then you might be wondering where the time signature is.
+We've left it out to keep things simple.

 ![Introduction](images/introduction.png)